Gabriela Juárez

-Venicia Gabriela Juárez Smith (born 13 April 2000) is a professional footballer who plays as a Centre-back for Liga MX Femenil side Puebla.
+Venicia Gabriela Juárez Smith (born 13 April 2000) is a professional footballer who played as a Centre-back for Liga MX Femenil side Puebla.
 Born and raised in the United States, she represents Mexico internationally.

 Career

 In 2022, she started her career in UNAM.
 In 2023, she was transferred to Mazatlán.
 In 2024, she joined Puebla.

 International career

 Juárez represented Mexico at the 2016 CONCACAF Women's U-17 Championship and at the 2016 FIFA U-17 Women's World Cup. and also represented Mexico at one FIFA U-20 Women's World Cup edition (2018).